What is an Evaluator?

 - LLM Integration configured: You’ll need an LLM provider integration set up for your evaluators.
 See AI Provider Integrations.

-Step 1: Navigate to Evaluator Tasks
+Step 1: Create an Evaluator

 - Toxicity: Detects harmful or inappropriate content